isaacnmm/pestpolicy-hugo2XX/content/posts/best-flowers-for-flourishing-fall-garden/index.md

 ## The 15 Best Fall Flowers For Your Garden
 Here are some of the top choices for ensuring your garden remains vibrant and captivating as the seasons change:
 ### 1. Chrysanthemums (Mums)
-* **Why they're great for fall:** The undisputed queens of fall, Mums offer an incredible diversity of colors, sizes, and [flower](https://pestpolicy.com/most-popular-spring-flower-by-state/) forms.
+* **Why they're great for fall:** The undisputed queens of fall, Mums offer an incredible diversity of colors, sizes, and [flower](https://pestpolicy.com/most-popular-spring-flower-by-state/)forms.
 They are specifically bred for their late-season bloom. * **Colors:** Virtually every color imaginable, from classic golds, oranges, and reds to purples, pinks, and whites. * **Growing Tips:** Prefer full sun and well-drained soil.
 Pinching back in spring encourages bushier growth and more blooms.
 In colder climates, some varieties are hardy perennials, while others are best treated as annuals for container displays. * **Kenyan context:** Mums thrive in Nairobi's climate, especially the cooler periods.
 They are a popular cut flower and ornamental plant year-round but can be particularly vibrant as other summer flowers fade.
 ### 2. Asters
 * **Why they're great for fall:** Providing a beautiful contrast to the warm fall colors, asters burst into masses of daisy-like flowers in shades of purple, pink, blue, and white, often covered in pollinators. * **Colors:** Purple, blue, pink, white, red. * **Growing Tips:** Full sun, well-drained soil.
 Many are hardy perennials (USDA Zones 3-8).
 Taller varieties may need staking.